Access Key Information

 Contractual obligation with explicit consent

 Your explicit consent is obtained through the provision of this information from yourself directly or the third party passing us this information.
-You can withdraw or decline consent however you will not be able to board our Ship without providing us with this information
+You can withdraw or decline consent however you will not be able to board our ship without providing us with this information

 Contractual Obligation